Social Work Licensure Requirements in Minnesota

-The graduate social worker will work under supervision until she has received 200 hours of clinical supervision.
-She must receive this supervision at a rate of four to eight hours for every 160 hours worked.
-Her total period of supervised experience will be 4,000 to 8,000 hours.
-During this time, she must do at least 1,800 hours of work that involves direct client contact.
+The graduate social worker will work under supervision until the candidate has received 200 hours of clinical supervision.
+The candidate must receive this supervision at a rate of four to eight hours for every 160 hours worked.
+The total period of supervised experience will be 4,000 to 8,000 hours.
+During this time, the candidate must do at least 1,800 hours of work that involves direct client contact.
 Passing scores on the ASWB clinical exam will eventually be required.

 The Application Process

 The board requires official transcripts.
 A background check is conducted at first application.
 Application fees are currently $45 for candidates at all levels (except for those applying by reciprocity – in this instance, the fee is $85).
 There is a fee of $15 for the background check.
 Temporary licenses are available for $50.